Comprehensive Faculty Workload Policy

 8. Committee Service

-Every faculty member is expected to provide service in various forms to the College.
+Every faculty member is expected to provide service in various forms to the University.
 All forms of service are valued and encouraged.
-An important component of this service is college-wide committee service.
+An important component of this service is University-wide committee service.
 The following is intended to provide guidelines for reasonable levels of committee service.

 Each year every tenure-track (except those faculty in their first year on the tenure track) and tenured faculty member should be expected to “earn” at least 3 service credits.
 Senior faculty members should not normally earn more than 6 service credits.
 Service credits earned would be reported out each year as part of the faculty member’s yearly update to the Dean.
 Committees are categorized as A, B, or C depending upon the amount of work involved with the election/assignment.
 Membership on an A committee earns 3 service credits; membership on a B committee earns 2 service credits; and membership on a C committee earns 1 service credit.
 If a faculty member serves as chair of a committee, that provides an additional service credit of 1.
 If a chair of a committee believes the work of a given committee in a given academic year is much higher than usual, he or she can request an additional credit from the Provost for that committee.
 The following list is not exhaustive, but it does represent sample categories for service levels.